 Many users want to personalize their iOS devices by changing the themes, wallpapers, and fonts.
 Well, it is quite easy to change the font size if you have trouble reading the text on your iPhone or iPad.
 Unfortunately, there is no direct way to change the system font used by iOS.
 Have you ever thought of changing the font on your iPhone of iPad?
 If you do, here is the right place.

 In this article, we are going to look at the type of font that your iPhone uses and how to change font style and size on on iPhone if you want.

-As the iPhone has evolved to the current iPhone 12, so has the font used on its interface changed several times.
-The first iPhones to hit the market: iPhone, iPhone 3G and iPhone 3GS used the Helvetica font for all interface purposes.
+As the iPhone has evolved to the current iPhone 13, so has the font used on its interface changed several times.
+The first iPhones that hit the market: iPhone, iPhone 3G and iPhone 3GS used the Helvetica font for all interface purposes.
 Apple introduced a change in the iPhone font with the iPhone 4 which uses Helvetica Neue.